FabienDanieau/al-folio/_projects/Robotics.markdown

 img: /assets/img/robotics.png
 ---

 This project has been conducted during my master thesis.
-I contributed to a research project aiming at designing human-machine interfaces to teaching words to robots.
+I contributed to a research project aiming at designing human-machine interfaces to teach words to robots.

 #### Papers